graviton-browser/graviton-browser/website/source/introduction.rst

 modules via Sulong.
 This gives us a direct equivalent to WebAssembly.

 **Aren't JVMs bloated and sluggish?** Historically yes.
 We aren't worried about this though for three reasons.
-(1) Our competition isn't expertly written C++ apps but web apps, which are even worse.
+(1) Our competition isn't expertly written C++ apps but web apps, which are much worse.
 (2) The bulk of the JVM's reputation for sluggishness comes from startup time and memory usage, not peak runtime performance.
 All of these are being tackled by the JVM team through recently added features like ahead of time compilation, AppCDS (class data pre-computation and sharing), GCs that don't pause the application and other such features.
 (3) The JVM's reputation